CONSTITUTION of the HOME COUNTIES BOWLS ASSOCIATION

 5. OFFICERS

-5.1 The Officers of the Association shall consist of a Chairman, Deputy Chairman, Honorary Secretary, Honorary Treasurer, Honorary Competition Secretary and Honorary League Manager elected at the Annual General Meeting and the Immediate Past Chairman (for one year only).
+5.1 The Officers of the Association shall consist of the Chairman, Deputy Chairman, Honorary Secretary, Honorary Treasurer, Honorary Competition Secretary and Honorary League Manager elected at the Annual General Meeting and the Immediate Past Chairman (for one year only).

 5.2 The Chairman and Deputy Chairman shall be nominated from the delegates of the Member Counties in alphabetical order of the Counties.